mayukh18/BlindChat/README.md

 3. Create an app on Heroku.
 Open up terminal/cmd and run `heroku create yourappname`.
 You'll find the app url as `https://yourappname.herokuapp.com/`.
 Put it on **config.py**.
 Do note that you'll first have to install the *heroku CLI toolbelt* if you don't have it.

-4. Next run `pip install -r requirements.txt`.
+4. Next, run `pip install -r requirements.txt`.
 This will install the libraries onto your local environment.

-5. Next run `heroku addons:add heroku-postgresql:hobby-dev`.
+5. Next, run `heroku addons:add heroku-postgresql:hobby-dev`.
 [This](https://devcenter.heroku.com/articles/heroku-postgresql#set-up-postgres-on-windows) is the official guide from Heroku on setting up a postgres db there.
 You'll find it pretty helpful.

-6. Next run these:
+6. Next, run these:

    ```
    heroku run python